quantcdn/quant-admin-go/docs/RuleAuth.md

 ### NewRuleAuth

-`func NewRuleAuth(kind string, actionConfig RuleAuthAction, uuid string, disabled bool, action string, ) *RuleAuth`
+`func NewRuleAuth(actionConfig RuleAuthAction, uuid string, disabled bool, action string, ) *RuleAuth`

 NewRuleAuth instantiates a new RuleAuth object
 This constructor will assign default values to properties that have it defined,